Dolibarr/dolibarr/.github/CONTRIBUTING.md

 If you're fixing a bug, it is preferred that you cook your fix and pull request it against an oldest version affected.

-We recommand to push it into N - 2 for N the latest version available, if not possible into version N - 1, and finally into develop.
+We recommend to push it into N - 2 for N the latest version available, if not possible into version N - 1, and finally into develop.
 This is just a recommendation, currently, if you push a bug fix on a very old version, it is still merged and propagated into higher versions.